aarondh-zz/SuperRollingFileAlternate/Serilog.Sinks.SuperRollingFileAlternate/ReadMe.md

 The `formatProvider` parameter allows you to specify the serilog format provider, used by the MessageTemplateTextFormatter when the `format` parameter is set to SuperRollingFileAlternateFormats.Text

-### mimimumLevel
+### Mmimum Level
-Specifies the minimum level of logging to this sink.
+The `formatProvider` parameter specifies the minimum level of logging to this sink.
 The default is LevelAlias.Minimum.

-### retainedFileCountLimit
+### Retained File Count Limit

-Specifies the maximum number of log files to retain.
+The `retainedFileCountLimit` parameter specifies the maximum number of log files to retain.
 The default is 31 files.
 (One month of the files if the fileSizeLimitBytes is set high enough)

-### renderMessage
+### Render Message

-When the `format` parameter is set to SuperRollingFileAlternateFormats.Json, this parameter is passed to the JsonFormatter to turn on or off the rendering of message to the log file.
+When the `format` parameter is set to SuperRollingFileAlternateFormats.Json, the `renderMessage` parameter is passed to the JsonFormatter to turn on or off the rendering of message to the log file.
 The default is false.

-### async
+### Async

 The `async` parameter specifies that the superRollingFileAlternate sink should be wrapped in the [Serilog.Sinks.Async](https://github.com/serilog/serilog-sinks-async) function which causes logs to be written to disk on a background thread.
 The default is false.

-### outputTemplate
+### Output Template

 When the `format` parameter is set to SuperRollingFileAlternateFormats.Text, the `outputTemplate` parameter specifies the text template to be used to format the log.
 The default is set to